Hunting for the unknown causes of cancer

 This article is an edited cross-post and can also be seen on the Wellcome Sanger Institute’s website.

-In this blog, Mutographs patient advocates Maggie and Mimi share their involvement in the research, their own experiences of cancer, and their journey around the globe.
+In this article, Mutographs patient advocates Maggie and Mimi share their involvement in the research, their own experiences of cancer, and their journey around the globe.
 As told to Louise Walker, Public Engagement and Involvement Coordinator for Mutographs and edited by Alison Cranage, Wellcome Sanger Institute.

 Signatures, fingerprints, ‘tell-tale signs’ are all terms that have been used to describe patterns of changes, or mutations, in a cell’s DNA that can lead to cancer.
 It was in 2013 that Sanger Institute scientists coined the term ‘mutational signatures’ to describe these patterns of mutations, each with a specific cause.
 Ultraviolet (UV) light leaves distinctive changes in a cell’s DNA, while tobacco smoke leaves a different arrangement of mutations.
 These complex patterns, made visible through genomic sequencing the 6 billion letters of a cell’s DNA, serve as a fossil record.
 They can give scientists clues to what has happened in a cell’s history, and what caused it to become cancerous.